mtibben/shotgun-go/README.md

 shotgun-go
 ==========

-Shotgun-go is an automatic code reloading tool for a go web server
+Shotgun-go is an automatic code reloading dev server for go.

+Shotgun-go listens for http requests but does not load the application.
+When a request is recieved, the application is  built and run.
+Each request triggers a check for changes, and if necessary a compile and reload of the application.

 Using
 ------